carl2087/final-whistle/testing.md

 # Post detail page

-* Post detail page features

 - &check; If user is logged in they can leave a comment.
 - &check; Users can upvote and downvote posts if logged in.
 - &check; Users can read comments on a post.
 - &check; When the image is clicked opn it increases to full screen.
 - &check; Is users are not logged in they cannot upvote or downvote.
 - &check; If a user is not logged in they cannot leave a comment.
 - &check; If a user is not logged in they are prompted to login to leave a comment.
 - &check; Tags are shown to user underneath the image.
 - &check; The number of comments are shown to the user next to the upvote and downvote arrows.
 - &check; When a user leaves a comment they are shown a message for awaiting approval.

 # Create post page

-* Create post page features

 - &check; Navigates the user to create a post form.
 - &check; If a required part of the form is not filled out the user is notified.
 - &check; Image upload is not required.
 - &check; When a post is submitted user is taken to the posts successful page.
 - &check; Post successful page link navigates to home page.

 # Login

+- &check; User can login successfully.
+- &check; User is shown a brief message to notify login successful.
+- &check; Login alert disapears after a few seconds.

 # Logout

+- &check; User can logout successfully.
+- &check; User is shown a brief message to notify logout successful.
+- &check; Logout alert disapears after a few seconds.

+# Registration

+- &check; Users can create an account.
+- &check; Users can log in with the account that has been created.

 # Responsiveness